GoogleCloudPlatform/professional-services-data-validator/README.md

 that compares heterogeneous data source tables with multi-leveled validation functions.

-Data validation is a critical step in a Data Warehouse, Database or Data Lake migration project, where structured or semi-structured data from both the source and the destination tables are compared to ensure they are matched and correct after each migration step (e.g. data and schema migration, SQL script translation, ETL migration, etc.).
+Data validation is a critical step in a data warehouse, database, or data lake migration project where data from both the source and the target tables are compared to ensure they are matched and correct after each migration step (e.g. data and schema migration, SQL script translation, ETL migration, etc.).
 The Data Validation Tool (DVT) provides an automated and repeatable solution to perform this task.

 DVT supports the following validations:
 * Column validation (count, sum, avg, min, max, group by)
 * Row validation (BQ, Hive, and Teradata only)
 * Schema validation
 * Custom Query validation
-* Raw SQL exploration
+* Ad hoc SQL exploration

 DVT supports the following connection types: